NYCJacob/ne/README.md

     - right side bar slides out displaying further details from Google, NYC Socrata data, and Yelp
     - the left sidebar list goes off-screen when details location is clicked and returns when the details sidebar is closed.
+-  Would like to integrate a restaurant menu api but could not find one with good coverage for NYC.
 - Admittedly the site could use some better visual design.

+**Known issues**
+- During the build process constant undefined errors occurred when minifying and concating js files.
+Issue probably is Jquery and/or Knockout.
+For now I decided not to minify the vendor files while I continue investigating the issue
+- Gulp HTML minifier removed white space used in weather header.
+Therefore whitespace unicode is used in the weather header.
+- further details could be provided when right sidebar details are clicked.
+For example, lots of NYC inspection data is being recieved but not displayed.
+- No link to go to Yelp.com

 **Acknowledgments**
 - As always much help was found on Stackoverflow and Udacity discussion forums.